cs544-wisc/f23/p4/README.md

 Q9 and (b) read the bytes for those healthy blocks using a read call similar to the one in Q6.

-Once you decide on a solution, loop through `single.csv`, count the number of times "Single Family" appears in the remaining blocks of `single.csv`, and then output that count in a cell which contains `#q10`.
+Once you decide on a solution, loop through `single.csv`, count the number of times "Single Family" appears in the remaining blocks of `single.csv`, and then output that count.

 ## Submission

 We should be able to run the following on your submission to create the mini cluster: